DawidCzyzewski/icb-incl/readme.md

 ## how to run

 ```
-1. go to /be folder, and run npm install
+1. go to /be (cd be) folder, and run npm install
 2. npm run start in the /be folder
 3. go to localhost:3000
 ```

+/musisz wejść do katalogu /be czyli na początku wpisz komendę cd be dopiero później instalujesz npm install a na koniec uruchamiasz npm run start te dwie komendy npm muszą być wykonane w katologu /be /

 ## UI

 - bottom part is console, run a snippet with `command+enter (macos)` or `shift+enter (windows)`, or `command+R` / `ctrl+R`
 - you will see a code+result with the execution time on the top
 - on `command+s` or `ctrl+s` you save the snippet to the currently typed folder (top right input), default snippet-folder, does support nested paths